Who May Be at Fault in a North Carolina Truck Accident Case?

 - Driving while impaired.
 While the trucking industry has made considerable efforts to combat intoxication, many drivers rely on stimulants that can impair their judgment or reflexes to remain awake.
 Alternatively, drivers may be drinking or using drugs while off the clock and then get behind the wheel while still intoxicated or impaired.

 Identifying the cause of your truck accident can be more complicated than you think.
-An experienced Durham truck accident lawyer can review the facts of your case and determine who should be held accountable.
+An experienced Durham trucking crash lawyer can review the facts of your case and determine who should be held accountable.

 The Trucking Company